TileKiln OSM vector map tiles

 As demonstrated by OSM community discussion [1, 2, 3, 4], the TileKiln approach for serving OSM vector map tiles being developed by Paul Norman and others using existing technologies (primarily osm2pgsql and the ST_AsMVT functions of the PostGIS extension to the PostgreSQL database) is attracting much attention.

 To make a start, we summarise below how TileKiln is used to serve OSM vector tiles.
-The most straightforwrd starting point is to implement Paul Norman's Street Spirit map style ("Spirit" for short).
+The most straightforward starting point is to implement Paul Norman's Street Spirit map style ("Spirit" for short).
+We start by discussing serving tiles in a development mode (using a terminal command of the "tilekiln dev" form).
+We then discuss serving in the live mode ("tilekiln live", where tiles are generated if they are not available in storage).

 Requirements